 Also, I drink my prenatal vitamins.
 I found that for me, I was much less sick when I drank my vitamins verses when I took them in pill form.
 Something about my digestion issues I think.
 If you have a hard time, maybe give drinking them a try to see if that helps.
 I also drank them at night, so if they did make me a bit sicker, I could just go to sleep.

-First trimester is a slow, icky time for a lot of pregnant mamas.
+First trimester is a slow, icky time for a lot of pregnant women.
 If you are prone to throwing up, then that’s a whole different ballgame of survival, and there’s not much you can do.
 It’s the second trimester where things change, and we can do so much more!

 This is usually the time things start to pick up.
 I know for me, I emerge from the fog.
 I have so much energy, and the sick, icky headaches finally go away.

 Do not keep up with the habits you developed in the first trimester.
 It might be hard, but those habits need to go just like that morning sickness.
 Use this time as an opportunity to start fresh and begin your fitness routine while you aren’t too big and have energy.

 Second trimester fitness is so important!
 This is what will get you into a habit for the third trimester and after baby, as well as help you with the extra pounds that have already showed up.
 I am a HUGE fan of walking during pregnancy.
 Walking is super good for your lymphatic system, which is important for all sorts of things, including water retention.

 If you are stuck at home, I recommend Beach Body on Demand.
 I tried it at home recently and really liked it.
 They have a lot of videos you can chose from.
-I struggle with working out at home a lot.
+Working out at home a lot is a struggle for me.
 I don’t like the distractions, yet I don’t have time during nap times, so I came up with some great activities for kids while you’re working out if you need inspiration!

 Fill your pregnant belly with pregnancy Superfoods!
 Literally, get full off of these foods, so there is less room for the junk.
 Here are some foods I devour during my second trimester: Apples, berries, peaches, oatmeal, bran cereal, kale, spinach and protein shakes, cashews and sweet potatoes.
-I keep a lot of these on hand and each as much as I want.
-Protein shakes with spinach are my favorite.
-You can’t even taste the spinach, and there’s a super clean protein powder I wrote about that works great while nursing too.
+I keep a lot of these on hand and eat as much as I want but not gain much weight.

-I also get back to some coffee at this time.
-Its actually iced coffee I love during pregnancy.
+Some coffee at this time I start adding back.
+It’s actually iced coffee I love during pregnancy.
 I notice that coffee helps get me through the afternoon slumps, and it has to be cold brew.
 Cold brew is less acidic because its soaked in water over night, so if you have a sensitive stomach while pregnant, it tends to not irritate as much.